[Exclusive] Abramovich distances himself from Putin in EU appeal

 Abramovich started out in business aged 21 with a firm called уют (meaning "Comfort" in Russian) which sold children's toys, the letter said.

-He now had Israeli, Portuguese, and Russian nationalities and his "family office" was based in London, where he spent so much time he and his companies paid £41m [€48m] in taxes to the UK in 2019/2020, it noted.
+He now had Israeli, Portuguese, and Russian nationalities and his "family office" was in London, where he spent so much time he and his companies paid £41m [€48m] in taxes to the UK in 2019/2020, it noted.

 The EU sanctions were preventing him from travelling in Europe despite his Portuguese passport, the lawyers complained.

-And they depicted Abramovich as a valuable friend to have.
+And they depicted Abramovich as a valuable friend.

 His philanthropic donations to Israeli causes meant "several of the country's top institutions issued letters in support of Mr Abramovich and warned for [sic] the damaging impact sanctions on him would have", their letter said.